Getting to implementation

 Some communities are starting to experiment with social innovations that are designed to institutionalize collaborations to catalyze and coordinate the implementation of community energy plans.
 Sometimes referred to as “intermediary” organizations, they do not deliver energy services or products.
 Rather, they work between the organizations that do.
 They serve as a backbone for collaboration across government, community organizations, businesses, and the public.

-In Ontario, examples can be found in Brampton, Guelph, Oakville and Waterloo.
+In Ontario, examples can be found in Brampton, Oakville and Waterloo.
+Others are close to launching.
 All have been mandated to accelerate the energy transition in their community through the implementation of their community energy plans.

-- Future Energy Oakville (incorporating as a non-profit)
+- Future Energy Oakville (incorporated as a non-profit)

-Brampton Centre for Community Energy Transformation (incorporating as a non-profit)
+Brampton Centre for Community Energy Transformation (incorporated as a non-profit)

 The value of intermediaries is better known in other sectors but if we are serious about addressing climate change we need to find ways to financially support the role of intermediary organizations in the energy sector that have been given the mandate to ensure community energy plans get implemented.